MahdiHassen/Digital_Circuit_Analyzer/README.md

 ### Intro (v0.1a)

-This project was created by me in 3 days, there are a ton of things that need fixing outlines below, the next few commits will be focused on stablilty and making code more readable.
+This project was created by me, there are a ton of things that need fixing outlines below, the next few commits will be focused on stablilty and making code more readable.
 Currently the program only works for digital circits that are asychrnous and reach an eventual steady state.

 ### About the Project